Here’s what we see in movies and TV: when you have your heart broken, or fight with a friend/boss/mum, you scoff a whole tub of ice cream.

 Eating can trigger feel-good chemicals, in much the same way as a glass of wine or an intense workout.

 However in our food-abundant society, eating is often driven by the wrong cues.
 Too often we listen to our feelings, rather than fuelling our bodies to live life with vitality.

-When we eat like this, we also get the guilts.
+When we eat like this, we also get the ‘guilts’.
 How many times have you eaten one too many Tim Tams, only to beat yourself up about it afterwards?
-So what does this vicious cycle of eating to feel better and then regretting it mean?
+What does this vicious cycle of eating to feel better and then regretting it mean?
 It means we don’t eat mindfully.

-12WBT dietition, Lisa Donaldson, loves food and says you should too!
-She believes eating should be a pleasurable part of life and not something to get the guilts over.
-Check out her nifty tips on mindful eating and start feeling good about food.
+Eating should be a pleasurable part of life and not something to get the guilts over.
+Check out our nifty tips on mindful eating and start feeling good about food!

 If you are a restrained eater and opt for an undressed salad while your friends share a banquet, it’s time you relaxed the reigns.
 Rather than gorging yourself silly, be mindful and enjoy sensible portions of the shared fare.
 Also select one healthy dish to fill up on.